Bidzina Ivanishvili: Political views

 Bidzina Ivanishvili has expressed support for Georgia's membership in the European Union and NATO.
 After meeting with then President of Georgia Mikheil Saakashvili in October 2012, Ivanishvili has stated that they have "concurring [opinions] about foreign policy issues".
 Ivanishvili has said that Georgia's accession to the EU and NATO would be his foreign policy priorities.
 He has additionally noted that "strategic partnership with the United States has a huge importance".

 Ivanishvili has also expressed support for normalization of relations with Russia.
 According to him, It will not only lower risks of a new military conflict between the two countries, but also bring the stability in the region which will also help Georgia's accession to the EU and NATO.
 It will make easier for Tbilisi to pursue greater cooperation with NATO and the EU, which will facilitate contacts and help convince the West that Georgia is a reliable partner; conversely, instability might cause the EU and NATO to back away from these ties.
 According to Ivanishvili, it is important for Georgia's accession to the European Union and NATO to convince Russia that this process will not create any existential threats to Moscow.
-Ivanishvili has stated that normalization of relations with Russia should start with improving economic and cultural relations, stessing the importance of Russian market for Georgian agriculture and economy.
-Russia was the primary destination for Georgian agricultural products before the 2006 emabrgo, which has heavily affected the Georgian economy.
-Ivanishvili said that he will combine restoration of constructive relations with Russia with aspiring towards NATO at the same time.
+Ivanishvili has stated that normalization of relations with Russia should start with improving economic and cultural relations, stressing the importance of the Russian market for Georgian agriculture and economy.
+Russia was the primary destination for Georgian agricultural products before the 2006 embargo, which has heavily affected the Georgian economy.
+Ivanishvili said that he will combine the restoration of constructive relations with Russia with aspiring towards NATO at the same time.

-Ivanishvili has stated that his task is to resolve Abkhaz-Georgian and Georgian–Ossetian conflicts and restore territorial integrity of Georgia.
-He has noted that Georgia "should become the democratic state, based on rule of law, attractive state for Abkhazians and Ossetians".
-He has said that reintegration of Abkhazia and South Ossetia should happen on basis of peaceful dialogue and concurrence in interests.
-Ivanishvili criticized Saakashvili's handling of the August 2008 war with Russia and self-proclaimed republics of South Ossetia and Abkhazia — claiming that although Russia had provoked the conflict, the actual fighting had been started by Georgia.
+Ivanishvili has stated that his task is to resolve Abkhaz-Georgian and Georgian–Ossetian conflicts and restore the territorial integrity of Georgia.
+He has noted that Georgia "should become a democratic state, based on rule of law, attractive state for Abkhazians and Ossetians".
+He has said that reintegration of Abkhazia and South Ossetia should happen on the basis of peaceful dialogue and concurrence in interests.
+Ivanishvili criticized Saakashvili's handling of the August 2008 war with Russia and the self-proclaimed republics of South Ossetia and Abkhazia — claiming that although Russia had provoked the conflict, the actual fighting had been started by Georgia.

+Ivanishvili's political views, as expressed in his 2024 interview with pro-government channel Imedi, reflects a blend of anti-Western sentiment, social conservatism, and populist rhetoric designed to consolidate his power and discredit political opponents.
+The interview, aired just days before Georgia's crucial parliamentary elections, highlighted his disdain for liberal democratic norms and Western influence while promoting a narrative of Georgia as a nation under siege by external forces and their domestic allies.